CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 **KRISHNA** The ```⎕←``` at the left of the expression instructs the interpreter to also assign the result of the expression to the terminal - in other words output it.
 Without this, an assignment would produce no output.

 **KRISHNA** Next, I'll will use the residue function ```|```, which computes its right argument modulus the left argument.
-Residue is what we call a "scalar function", which means that itapplies to all scalars within the argument arrays.
+Residue is what we call a "scalar function", which means that it applies to all scalars within the argument arrays.
 If I don't assign the result to a variable, the default is to print the result:

 ```apl
     3|input ⍝ inner product with residue
 1 2 0 1 2 0 1 2 0 1 2 0 1 2 0 1 2 0 1 2
 ```

-**KRISHNA** Now, I will use the ```outer product``` to do the computation for both 3 and 5 at the same time. ```∘.f``` combines each item of the left argument with each item of the right argument, in this case producing a (2×20) array:
+**KRISHNA** Now, I will use the ```outer product``` to do the computation for both 3 and 5 at the same time. ```∘.f``` combines each item of the left argument with each item of the right argument, in this case producing a (2×20) array.
+One row for each element of the left argument, one column for each in the right:

 ```apl
     3 5 ∘.| input  ⍝ outer product with residue